MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Get-MgBetaSiteTermStoreSetChildRelationFromTerm.md

 The from [term] of the relation.
 The term from which the relationship is defined.
 A null value would indicate the relation is directly with the [set].

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgSiteTermStoreSetChildRelationFromTerm](/powershell/module/Microsoft.Graph.Sites/Get-MgSiteTermStoreSetChildRelationFromTerm?view=graph-powershell-v1.0)

 ## SYNTAX